Guidance Development Process

 For each guidance topic, a guidance development group of dental professionals with particular interest or experience in that area of dentistry is convened to develop and write the guidance, assisted by the Programme Development Team.
 Comprehensive electronic database searches are used to find guidelines, policy documents, legislation or other recommendations and systematic reviews, which are then appraised for their methodological quality, evidence base and applicability to the remit of the guidance under development.
 In the absence of these documents or when supplementary information is required, other published literature and unpublished work may be sought.
 Eligible articles identified by the literature search are used to inform the recommendations made by the guidance development group.
 Where authoritative evidence is not available, the guidance development group may decide to make recommendations based on expert opinion.

 A preliminary draft of the guidance is made available to all members of the dental profession for comment during the consultation process.
 Following completion of the consultation period, all comments are reviewed and considered to inform further development of the guidance prior to peer review and publication.
-All guidance publications, with the exception of the Practice Support Manual, are reviewed three years after publication to assess the need for updating.
+All guidance publications, with the exception of the Practice Support Manual, are reviewed five years after publication to assess the need for updating.
 The Practice Support Manual is constantly reviewed to ensure it provides the most up-to-date information for the dental team.

 Recognising that publication of guidance alone is likely to have a limited influence on practice, SDCEP also contributes to the research and development of interventions to enhance the translation of guidance recommendations into practice through its participation in the TRiaDS (Translation Research in a Dental Setting) collaboration.

 NICE has accredited the process used by the Scottish Dental Clinical Effectiveness Programme to produce Dental Clinical Guidance.
-Accreditation is valid for 5 years from 15 March 2016 and is retrospectively applicable to guidance produced using the processes described in the current Guidance Development Process Manual.
+Accreditation is valid for 5 years from 15 March 2016 and is retrospectively applicable to guidance produced using the processes described in the current Guidance Development Process Manual(PDF).
 More details about NICE accreditation of SDCEP guidance can be viewed at NICE Accreditation.